trevorthornton/archivesspace-api-utility/README.md

 end
 ```

-THen modify the configuration variables as appropriate.
+Then modify the configuration variables as appropriate.

 ## Usage